k-bx/owlcloud/README.md

 ```

 This is a central type, which describes all our APIs.
 We have two
-type-synonims for each microservice, and then smash them together with
+type-synonyms for each microservice, and then smash them together with
 a type-level combinator `:<|>`.
 Using type-synonyms means that our
 type-errors might (and will!) become nasty, and rather suitable for
 experienced haskeller's brain, but nothing very special to Servant is